✨ Ne manquez pas cette occasion ! Inscrivez-vous à notre webinaire sur l'appréciation des employés prévu le 29 février.🎖️

 Micromanagement is a management style characterized by excessive control, close supervision, and involvement in the minutiae of tasks and processes.
 It involves a manager closely overseeing and directing every aspect of their subordinates' work, often to the point of diminishing their autonomy and creativity.

-Is micromanagement bad?
+Is micromanagement bullying?

 Is micromanagement harassment?